lalugofur/Project-Capstone-Bangkit-Academy-2024/README.md

 ### Dataset

-For one reason and another, we are using Google Drive to host our dataset.
+For various reasons, we are using Google Drive to host our dataset.
 Dataset available at: [Google Drive](https://drive.google.com/file/d/1ThJXTObb7jGsBSNYWGsbZXnThS73h8Fz/view?usp=drive_link)

 ### Model

-We decided to compare InceptionV3 and Inception_ResNet_v2 available as keras application.
-For one reason and another, we are using Google Drive to host our model.
+We decided to compare InceptionV3 and Inception_ResNet_v2 available as Keras applications.
+For various reasons, we are using Google Drive to host our model.

 Saved model available at:
 - [InceptionV3](https://drive.google.com/file/d/1mk1caEGhqUSQJkZGuc66dooWDnpPawNl/view?usp=sharing)